Rams Island Heritage Project Supported By

 Ramís Island Heritage Project

-During recent years members of RBLNA have been commenting that the situation on Rams Island has in general been declining, the bird population seems to have fallen and there does not seem to be as many nesting birds as in former years.
+At the turn of the century members of RBLNA had been commenting that the situation on Rams Island had in general been declining, the bird population had fallen and there did not seem to be as many nesting birds as in former years.
 The mature trees have been suffering and some have fallen over.
 The OíNeill summerhouse and the round tower are in need of urgent attention.
-The jetties have fallen into disrepair and the once flower lined paths have practically disappeared.
-The only things that seem to be thriving on the Island are the predators and the sycamores.
-The pre McMahon waterline stone wall which is being removed by visitors is a very rare example marking the natural shoreline of Lough Neagh as most other shoreline marks around Lough Neagh have disappeared.
+The jetties had fallen into disrepair and the once flower lined paths have practically disappeared.
+The only things that were thriving on the Island were the predators the invasives and the sycamores.
+The pre McMahon waterline stone wall was being removed by visitors.
+It is a very rare example marking the natural shoreline of Lough Neagh as most other shoreline marks around Lough Neagh have disappeared.